What Is Addiction? Signs, Symptoms & Types

 - Are important social, occupational, or recreational activities given up or reduced because of your substance use?

-- Do you blow off family get-togethers or work because of your substance use?
+- Do you avoid office or work parties work because of your substance use?

 If you answer yes to the first two questions, you most definitely need help.